Dave Schweisguth's genealogy

 -

-Tree generated by the desktop software I use (access restricted to family)
+Tree generated by the desktop software I use.
+Includes living persons and notes.
+Access restricted to family. *

 -

-in the FamilySearch shared tree.
-I've put all of the people that are in both my tree and the FamilySearch shared tree into reasonably good shape in the FamilySearch shared tree.
-I haven't yet taken the time to add all of the people that are in my tree that aren't in the FamilySearch shared tree.
+- I contribute to the FamilySearch shared tree.
+Here are my paternal grandfather, Raymond Carlton Schweisguth Sr., and my maternal grandfather, Joseph John Kundratis, in that tree.
+I've put pretty much all of the Americans in my tree into reasonably good shape in the FamilySearch shared tree.
+I haven't yet updated all of the Europeans in my tree in the FamilySearch shared tree, and the FamilySearch shared tree is incorrect for some of my European ancestors, particularly the French.
 However, the FamilySearch shared tree connects to many distant cousins not in my tree.
 The FamilySearch shared tree is the best way that I know of for genealogists (especially Americans) to collaborate, and I encourage every genealogist to add to it.

-- My maternal grandfather, Joseph John Kundratis, in the Geni shared tree.
+- Geni: Here is my maternal grandfather, Joseph John Kundratis, in the Geni shared tree.
 I entered the Lithuanian part of my tree into Geni to collaborate with Lithuanian genealogists, more of whom use Geni than they do FamilySearch or other similar services.
 I haven't yet entered all of the people or sources from that part of my own tree, only my direct ancestors, but the Geni shared tree connects to many distant cousins not in my tree.

 Goals